 I pulled out about 20 of my favorite community cookbooks, combed the web, and then threw everything I read out the door.
 All the recipes seemed to mask the delicate flavors of squash with things like eggs and mayo.
 I wanted to highlight the sweetness of the summer squash found in abundance at my farmers market right now.
 Using just a few simple ingredients and a generous shake of salt came a casserole out of the kitchen that was better than I could have ever imagined!

 It turned out to be all the rage at the engagement party.
 Not to toot my own horn or anything (Toot!
 Toot!), but it was the first empty casserole dish and the first cleared off guests' dinner plates.
 My only regret is that I didn't make more!

 3 pounds yellow squash, sliced into 1/4-inch coins

 6 tablespoons softened butter, divided

-1/2 cup light sour cream or greek yogurt, or up to 1 cup as needed
+1/2 cup plain greek yogurt or sour cream (or up to 1 cup as needed)

 1/2 cup shredded cheddar cheese, or more to taste

 In a large pot of salted water, boil squash until tender, approximately 8 - 1o minutes.
 Drain squash in a colander, then lay out on paper towels to soak up excess water.

 Meanwhile, sweat onions in butter or olive oil until tender.
 Add garlic and saute for an additional minute.